Our hike up the mountain takes an hour and a half, our pace is leisurely with frequent stops to enjoy the forest quiet.

 “Still planning to go up the mountain tomorrow?”

 “Clear and cool tomorrow, front moving in day after, thunderstorms if they got it right.
 Weather predictions a few days out in the mountains is even more guesswork than at home.
 A lot depends on which way the winds push through.”

 Mickey, Zackary and Zoe C go up the mountain after breakfast, Cilia too.
 Zelda stays with McKenzie and the rest of us.
 Zoe C took her Glock, no point in having a gun if it sits on a closet shelf locked up.
-The children have all fired it, we want them to know how and we want them to see firsthand what kind of damage it does, at least on cans, which is demonstration enough.
+Excepting Akiko, all the children have fired it, we want them to know how and we want them to see firsthand what kind of damage it does, at least on cans, which is demonstration enough.